OfficeDev/office-js-docs-pr/docs/outlook/turn-exchange-tokens-on-off.md

 For more information about deprecation of legacy Exchange Online tokens, see [Nested app authentication and Outlook legacy tokens deprecation FAQ](https://aka.ms/NAAFAQ).

 > [!WARNING]
-> The commands in this article are for testing purposes only.
+> Only use the commands in this article on a test tenant for testing your Outlook add-ins.
 Don't use these commands on a production tenant.
-They can turn off some essential Outlook services that can cause breaking issues for users.
+They can affect some essential Outlook services that can cause issues for users.

 ## Turn off legacy Exchange Online tokens in a test tenant